 The ideas come out of our years working with web applications, mobile apps, big data, machine learning, artificial intelligence, gamification, data entry & processing, transcription, outsourcing, crowdsourcing and more (remember ... we are geeks!).
 But it all boils down to using technology to flatten the world, connect people into the global economy and raise up leaders to fight poverty and change their communities.
 We are changing the way the world works.

-Instead of a ten mechanical engineers completely building one car at a time, Ford broke the process down in to 84 steps and had lower-skilled workers specialize in each of those steps to produce the same car along an assembly line.
+Instead of ten mechanical engineers completely building one car at a time, Ford broke the process down in to 84 steps and had lower-skilled workers specialize in each of those steps to produce the same car along an assembly line.
 This assembly line approach produced higher quality cars at a faster rate while decreasing the price for customers and increasing the money his employees took home at the end of the day.
-But what does this look like in the information revolution?
+But what does this look like in the information economy?

-It isn't just the process of building a car that can be broken down into an production line design.
+It isn't just the process of building a car that can be broken down into a production line design.
 Almost every organization has business processes that can be solved with the same approach.
-CloudFactory uses a combination of the latest technology and an amazing global workforce to bring production lines into the realm of digital work.
+CloudFactory uses a combination of the latest technology and an on-demand, global workforce to bring production lines into the realm of digital work.
 Tedious backoffice work can now be completed faster, cheaper and to a higher accuracy thanks to CloudFactory.

 Contact our Solutions team to talk about how we can build your very own virtual production line that will help you scale faster and smarter.